appcues/bbdd/README.md

 * With each DB write, ensure that the suffix set from two months ago is removed.

+Enhancement to original strategy:
+* Allow UUIDs to be encoded as base 16, 32, or 64 in DynamoDB.
+This provides a range of record and total size options.
+See the `Bbdd.Size` docs for more information.
+(Input UUIDs must still be encoded as a base 16 string, i.e. hexadecimal with optional hyphens.)

 ## Usage

 * `Bbdd.mark(uuid)` marks an ID.